 - Addiction Prevention and Intervention

 Most programs provide a more comprehensive assessment of the social and cultural causes behind addiction.
-They usually consist of between 90 and 120 credit hours and take five to seven years to complete.
+They usually consist of between 90 and 120 credit hours of supervised education and take five to seven years to complete.
 Every institution is different and curriculum is often based on student interest, but some common classes might include:

 - Epidemiology of Drug and Substance Abuse